Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 **[Type 9- The Peacemaker](/blog/enneagram/enneagram-type-9)**: Mediating and easy-going, the Peacemaker is motivated by a need for harmony and tranquility.
 They can be passive and avoidant, and can struggle with asserting themselves. <a href="/blog/enneagram/enneagram-type-9" > More about the 9 </a>

-## How to Determine Your Enneagram Type
+## How to Determine Your Enneagram type

 While online tests can provide a starting point for determining your Enneagram type, **the most effective way to identify your type is through self-reflection and introspection.** Here are some tips to help you determine your Enneagram type: